 How many remodels have you completed?

-You may find a perfectly reputable contractor, but he or she may not be experienced in the type of kitchen remodel you’re planning.
+You may find a perfectly reputable contractor, but he or she may not be experienced in the type of remodeling project you’re planning.
 For example, if you’re planning to redo the entire kitchen, don’t hire someone whose main specialty is cabinets.
-If you’re replacing wiring, make sure your contractor has electrical experience or works closely with certified electricians.
+If you’re knocking down or moving walls, make sure your contractor has electrical experience or works closely with certified electricians.

 How many testimonials do you have?

 Every contractor works with a different client base, and some may be smaller than others.
 Ideally though, you want your contractor to have a diverse client base with lots of testimonials and references for projects like yours.
 Make sure they provide email and phone numbers for their references, so you can communicate directly with them.

 Will the contractor use a design-build approach?